nickzoic/nick.zoic.org/art/web-assembly-on-esp32-with-wasm-wamr/index.md

 * The port crashes & restarts when `main` returns.

-## JIT and LLVM
+## JIT and AOT with LLVM

 Much of the point of this little effort was to get JIT working, and it turns out that that might be harder than I thought.
 The JIT code uses LLVM, and mainline LLVM doesn't yet support Xtensa.
 There's a [LLVM for Xtensa](https://github.com/espressif/llvm-project) under development so I'm building that, which on my laptop is *not* a fast process.

 To actually run this code it's got to target Xtensa but also the libraries themselves have to be compiled for Xtensa.
+Something like this might work:

 ```
 cmake -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD="Xtensa" -DLLVM_TARGET_ARCH="Xtensa" -DLLVM_BUILD_LLVM_DYLIB="ON" ~/Work/llvm-project-xtensa/llvm/
 ```

+After a bit more research and advice, it looks like the JIT option won't really be practical as it'll have to build a lot of LLVM in to the runtime ... and LLVM is not small.
+However AoT is still on the agenda!

 # WORK IN PROGRESS